What is Folic Acid?

-Folic acid may sound a little scary, but you’ll find it included in virtually every multivitamin formula on the market… especially women’s multivitamins.
-It’s a crucial, water-soluble member of the B vitamin family — a form of vitamin B9 to be exact — that plays a major role in cellular production.
+Folic acid may sound a little scary, but you’ll find it included in virtually every multivitamin formula on the market, especially women’s multivitamins.
+It’s a crucial, water-soluble member of the B vitamin family—a form of vitamin B9 to be exact—that plays a major role in cellular production.

 Folic acid is a key ingredient in the making of the nucleic acids that form our basic genetic material.
-In short, without folic acid we wouldn’t here.
+In short, without folic acid we wouldn’t be here.
 Our bodies wouldn’t be able to generate healthy new cells.
-Adult men and women both need about 400 micrograms of folic acid per day to maintain normal function, but women who are pregnant or are trying to conceive should up their daily intake to 600 mcg.
-Depending on your age and health concerns, your daily folic acid intake may range from 400 to 1,000 micrograms.1
+Adult men and women both need about 400 mcg of folic acid per day to maintain normal function, but women who are pregnant or are trying to conceive should up their daily intake to 600 mcg.
+Depending on your age and health concerns, your daily folic acid intake may range from 400 to 1,000 mcg.1

 Folic acid is sometimes confused with folate, but the terms are really just two different names for essentially the same nutrient.
 As the National Institutes of Health explains, “Folate, formerly known as folacin, is the generic term for both naturally occurring food folate and folic acid, the fully oxidized monoglutamate form of the vitamin that is used in dietary supplements and fortified foods.”1

 - Red Blood Cell Formation — Adequate folic acid intake is crucial for healthy red blood cell formation.
 A folic acid deficiency can, in rare cases, lead to certain blood health concerns and cause weakness and fatigue, plus other mood and respiratory health changes.

 - Healthy Fetal Development — Folic acid is one of the most important micronutrients for early fetal development in the womb.
 Women of childbearing age are encouraged to consume up to 600 mcg of folic acid even in the weeks and months leading up to pregnancy to help support fetal development.2